 Create jobs

 This page describes how to create and update Cloud Run jobs from an existing container image.
 Unlike a Cloud Run service, which listens for and serves requests, a Cloud Run job only runs its tasks and exits when finished.
-A job does not listen for or serve requests, and cannot accept arbitrary parameters at execution.
+A job does not listen for or serve requests.

 You can structure a job as a single task or as multiple, independent tasks (up to 10,000 tasks) that can be executed in parallel.
 Each task runs one container instance and can be configured to retry in case of failure.
 Each task is aware of its index, which is stored in the CLOUD_RUN_TASK_INDEX environment variable.
 The overall count of tasks is stored in the CLOUD_RUN_TASK_COUNT environment variable.
 If you are processing data in parallel, your code is responsible for determining which task handles which subset of the data.